 The Grounds Committee monitors the maintenance of landscaping, turf, streets and paths; assists with preparation of reserve schedule for repair and replacement of these areas; and develops recommended rules and regulations governing use and enjoyment of these areas, including the parking areas.
 The Grounds Committee reports directly to the Board.

 DESIGN REVIEW COMMITTEE (DRC)

 The Design Review Committee (DRC) members are appointed annually by the Board for the purpose of ruling on architectural affairs of the community.
-Appointments for the neighborhoods of Rokeby, Belmont, OakRidge and Morven are made in January.
-Appointments for the neighborhoods of Welbourne, Oatlands and Foxfield are made in July of each year.
+Appointments are for all seats in each of the neighborhoods (Belmont, Foxfield, Morven, Oakridge, Oatlands, Rokeby, and Welbourne).
 Terms are for one year.
 Members may be re-appointed.

 This committee is appointed by the Board of Directors prior to the annual meeting.
 The committee consists of five members, none of whom shall be candidates for office.
 The committee’s duties are to provide supervision of the nomination and election of the Board of Directors.

 From time to time, the Board establishes ad hoc committees to address specific purposes, cases or situations.
 Ad hoc Committees report directly to the Board.
 Examples are the Horsepen Run and Parking ad hoc committees.